 What is Velocity Checks?

-Velocity checks are fraud detection rules that monitor how frequently certain actions happen within a defined time period.
-In the payments world, this typically means tracking how many transactions are attempted using the same card number, from the same IP address, by the same customer account, or from the same device within a set window -- and flagging or blocking activity that exceeds normal thresholds.
+Velocity checks are fraud detection rules that count how often something happens in a defined time window and act when the count goes too high.
+In payments they typically track how many transactions are attempted on the same card number, from the same IP address, from the same device, or against the same account within a short period — and flag, block, or escalate anything outside normal patterns.

 Amount Velocity